lightninglabs/lightning-dev-site/tutorial/01-lncli.md

 cd $GOPATH/dev/alice
 alice$ lnd --rpclisten=localhost:10001 --listen=localhost:10011 --restlisten=localhost:8001 --datadir=test_data --logdir=test_log --debuglevel=info --no-macaroons --bitcoin.simnet --bitcoin.active --bitcoin.node=btcd --btcd.rpcuser=kek --btcd.rpcpass=kek
 ```
-The Alice node should now be running and displaying output.
+The Alice node should now be running and displaying output ending with a line
+beginning with "Waiting for wallet encryption password."

 Breaking down the components:
   * `--rpclisten`: The host:port to listen for the RPC server.
 This is the primary way